-Teenagers with school struggles due to Learning and Attention problems make up the largest single demographic in treatment programs for addictions, defiance, depression and anxiety.
+Teenagers with school struggles due to Learning and Attention problems make up the largest single demographic in treatment programs for addictions, depression and anxiety.

 Areas we’ll cover:

 - The Differences between Fixing and Treating